rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 where *yourDockerRegistry* is the Docker Hub username (or the path to your Docker Registry and Repo) and *aee* is the name of the image, so you may need to change it to your own Docker Registry username.

-Remember to make the image private if you pull it from Docker Hub or other Docker registry that is on the internet.
+REMEMBER: not copy the RTI license file to the Docker image for security reasons.

 ## AWS setup